top of page

 Screen Shot 2024-08-09 at 10.44.16 AM.png

 When you identify what topic you want to address start diving into the scale.
 As you identify specifics, you will be able to explore stakeholders and what level of administration to communicate with in order to achieve the goal.
-For example, if you want your topic to be education then specify what aspects of education you want to focus on, such as inequities in disciplinary action or the presence of Student Resource Officers (SROs) in schools.
-Then acknowledge the best people to contact to resolve the issue.
+For example, if you want your topic to be education then specify what aspects of education you want to focus on, such as inequities in disciplinary action or the presence of student resource officers (SROs) in schools.
+Then acknowledge the best people to contact on resolve the issue.

 For the example of SROs, it may be beneficial to use advocacy that targets your school board who holds the most stake in that decision.
 If you want statewide policy contact state legislators.
 Or if you want enhanced bias training for a specific police force you should advocate on a city or state level.